kunjpatel2/school-managament/README.md

 # school-managament
-this intraction file of this project
+this is student management project set up esily login to dashboard